timothyhull/breadpool-self-eval/docs/index.md

         Although each sport has unique officiating requirements and nuances, I find there are many common elements to the role of officiating across sports.
 I make this point because I believe one of the reasons I've been able to integrate effectively with the roller derby officiating community within a few years is my prior officiating experience:

         - Conducting myself in keeping with the professional nature of an official.
-        - Communicating effectively with players, coaches, other officials, staff, and spectators.
+        - Communicating thoughtfully with players, coaches, other officials, staff, and spectators.
         - Understanding that even the nicest people sometimes become elevated during competition, and affording them the space to be elevated without judging them or taking things personally.
         - De-escalating intense situations between players, coaches, officials, etc.
         - Not allowing player, coach, or crowd reactions to impact my judgment or responses.